Brain Injury Attorneys in Denver

-The brain is the most complex part of the human anatomy, controlling every single physical and mental function that we have.
-Severe injuries to the brain are highly complicated, cause the most extensive damage to a person’s life, and require the highest, and therefore the most expensive, degree of medical care.
+The brain is the most complex part of the human anatomy, controlling every physical and mental function that we have.
+Perhaps because of this, it does not have the capability to replicate cells if they are killed.
+Brain injuries can cause extensive and life-changing symptoms and require the highest, and therefore the most expensive, degree of medical care.

-Traumatic brain injury (TBI), in which the brain is damaged as the result of an accident, is the number-one cause of death and disability among children and young adults in the United States.
+Traumatic brain injury (TBI), in which the brain is damaged as the result of an impact or force, is the number 1 cause of death and disability among children and young adults in the United States.
 It can happen to anyone.